cavemangraham/seangraham.io/content/posts/one-bag-travel-list.md

 [Lululemon ABC Pant](https://shop.lululemon.com/p/men-pants/ABC-Pant-Classic-34/_/prod3470051?color=26857) - They look like dress pants but feel and stretch like pajamas.
 Really great for the airport since it has a front-right zipper pocket perfectly shaped to secure your passport.

 2 [Birddogs Shorts](https://www.birddogs.com/collections/the-gym-shorts?gclid=Cj0KCQjwzIzWBRDnARIsAAkc8hEaevivnHmyzUvB0jxgBeXdOX7Xlu--5A8UoiaWYf_FrIwJVA0KaXoaArGNEALw_wcB) - These shorts double as swim trunks and feature a comfortable inner liner which is helpful since going "commando" can be much more comfortable in the tropics.
-They have two zipper pockets in addition to the front pockets which are perfect for storing phone and keys/card which is great because i do a lot of handstands so it helps keep things from falling out of my pockets.
+They have two zipper pockets in addition to the front pockets which are perfect for storing my phone and keys which is great because i do a lot of handstands so it helps keep things from falling out of my pockets.

 ### Technology - 5 Items